First of all… Where is Boa Vista?

 Some beaches are Praia de Chaves, Santa Monica, Praia de Curralinho, Praia de Varadinha, Boca, Curral Velho etc. For the majority of those beaches, there is not a proper road and even with quads or jeeps, the drive can be challenging!
 On the other hand, there are plans for big resorts to be built in the next few years and you might want to hurry up and enjoy the tranquillity of the places as soon as you can!

 Related to the previous suggestions, one of the most common things to do in Boa Vista is learning about the sea turtles; the island is a great place for them to lay their eggs across its sandy stretches.
 You can easily find a few organised tours that you may at least observe the work the organisations/ foundations do and probably get to spend some time at nest handling.
 Taking or not a tour, please be extra careful while driving close to the sea; otherwise, it is likely for your car to ruin some nests.
 Even though volunteers place warning signs, these are either scattered across the lengthy beaches or easily unnoticeable (remember, there is no proper infrastructure, mainly pure nature!).
-If in doubt, please park and just walk!
+If in doubt, please park off the coast and just walk!

 Can I rent a car/ ATV and drive around by myself?